jewel/clearskies/protocol/core.md

 Files that originate on Windows should be mapped to mode '0600' by default.

-Finally, Windows should always use '/' as a directory separator when communicating with other nodes.
+Finally, Windows should always use '/' as a directory separator when communicating with other peers.

-Said another way, software for Windows should pretend to be a node running unix.
+Said another way, software for Windows should pretend to be a peer running unix.

 Read-write manifests